matchstixs/OpenWeather-ReactJs/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Weather App built on React.js using Open Weather Map API.
+Single page Weather app built on React using Open Weather Map API

 #### V.1

 -Displays the weather conditions of the user's city of choice.

-#### To Do

--User Interface development

 #### Deploy the site by running `npm run start`